brettmariani923/Kafka/README.md

 🧠 Goal of the Project

-You're simulating a real-world event streaming system with Kafka using C#.
+Simulating a real-world event streaming system with Kafka using C#.
 The idea is:

     A Producer sends data (e.g., purchases).